containers/podman-desktop-extension-ai-lab/MIGRATION.md

 ## ApplicationCatalog

 Before **Podman AI Lab** `v1.2.0` the [user-catalog](./PACKAGING-GUIDE.md#applicationcatalog) were not versioned.
-Started from `v1.2.0` all user-catalog require to have a `version` property.
+Starting from `v1.2.0` all user-catalog require to have a `version` property.

 The list of catalog versions can be found in [packages/backend/src/utils/catalogUtils.ts](https://github.com/containers/podman-desktop-extension-ai-lab/blob/main/packages/backend/src/utils/catalogUtils.ts)